HiPhish/fennel-repl.nvim/HACKING.rst

 Once the REPL has processed the protocol message it will reply with an initial initialisation message.
 At this point the protocol has been established and the client can present the prompt buffer to the user.

+About extras
+############

+Extras are features which are not necessary for a working REPL, but when are useful to have.
+They are like plugins, except included by default.
+An extra must not use internal features, it may only be implemented public APIs.